Goji-P2P/slate/source/includes/_isaadmin.md

      POST /investors/{investorId}/investment/{investmentId}/repayment

 <small>N.B.
-It is worth ensuring that the accruacy of monetary amounts is consistent to ensure that fractions of a penny
+It is worth ensuring that the accuracy of monetary amounts is consistent to ensure that fractions of a penny
 aren't left invested.</small>

 ### Reinvestments